Ivan-He-s-Experiments/Experiment-2-Reverse-Bench/README.md

 | Rouge-l r 	| 3.03%                  	| 3.58%                   	| 24.19%               	|
 | Rouge-l p 	| 16.86%                 	| 15.44%                  	| 49.29%               	|
 | Rouge-l f 	| 4.90%                  	| 5.54%                   	| 30%                  	|

+## Reasoning Models

+Not Available Yet (I hit rate limit while testing ;-;)

+# So What?

+The Results proove that the models we have are currently not as close to AGI, since humans, given enough time, can do it in their most fluent language.

+However, the current best opensourced models failed at this task.

+# Next Steps

+Try other close sourced models (I don't have money right now tho .___. ) and also Reasoning Models.